smcalilly/notes-and-resources/devops/heroku.md

 ## questions
-- what is a "stack" ?
+- ~~what is a "stack" ?~~ (A Heroku stack is a build and deployment environment, maintained by Heroku to simplify devops.). a container can be a stack